Hepatitis C (cont.)

 - Who is at high risk and should be tested for hepatitis C infection?

-- What is the treatment for hepatitis C infection?
+- What medications cure hepatitis C infection?

-- What are the therapy options for previously untreated patients with chronic hepatitis C infection?
+- What is the treatment for people with acute hepatitis C infection?

-- What about liver transplantation for hepatitis C infection?
+- What about liver transplantation for a person with hepatitis C?

-- What is the current research and what is in the future for hepatitis C infection?
+- What is the current research and what is in the future for hepatitis C?